kennysmithed/oels2020/oels_practical_wk6.md

 In this experiment we are going to use this `data` property in two ways.
 First, we are going to flag trials which actually contain important data.
 You will have already noticed that jsPsych gathers data on *all* trial types, including things like reaction times and stimulus on the consent screen.
 Recording everything is a good way to avoid losing anything, but it does make for quite a cluttered data structure at the end of the experiment.
 For certain critical trials in this experiment, we are going to add some information to the trial data, a `block` property, indicating trials that belong to the experiment phases/blocks that we really care about (what the participant saw on an observation trial, what they selected on a production trial); marking up those trials in that way will make it easy to find the important data at the end of the experiment.

-Second, the `data` from one trial sticks around as the experiment runs.
-We can therefore look at the `data` property of earlier trials when constructing a new trial, which allows us to build sequences of trials where what the participant does at one trial (which button they clicked) affects what they see at the next trial (we look at the `data` from the earlier trial, extract the info we want, then use that to build the new trial).
+Second, the `data` from one trial sticks around as the rest of the experiment runs.
+We can therefore look at the `data` property of earlier trials when constructing a new trial, which allows us to build sequences of trials where what the participant does at one trial (e.g. which button they clicked) affects what they see at the next trial: we look at the `data` from the earlier trial, extract the info we want, then use that to build the new trial.

 ### Observation trials

 OK, let's get started with the code.
 Remember that each observation trial consists of 2 steps: display the object (an image) for 1 second, then display the object plus a label (some text) for 2 seconds.
-There are several ways you could do this in jsPsych, most obviously using the `image-keyboard-response` and `image-button-response` plugins - since we will need buttons later, I am going to use the `image-button-response` plugin.
+There are several ways you could do this in jsPsych, most obviously using the `image-keyboard-response` or `image-button-response` plugins - since we will need buttons later, I am going to use the `image-button-response` plugin.

-Again, the simplest way to do this would be to construct each sub-part of each trial as a stand-alone thing, and then stick them together into a timeline.
+Again, the simplest way to do this would be to construct each sub-part of each observation trial as a stand-alone thing, and then stick them together into a timeline.
 For instance, if I want to show `object4` (a shiny cylinder thing) paired with the label 'buv' then the label 'cal' I could do something like this:

 ```js
 var observation_object4_only = {type:'image-button-response',